zonezs/Chat-AI-Privacy/README.md

 - **Account** means a unique account created for You to access our Service or parts of our Service.
 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- **Application** refers to ChatGPT - 中文版, the software program provided by the Company.
+- **Application** refers to Chat AI Bot, the software program provided by the Company.

-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to ChatGPT - 中文版.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Chat AI Bot.

 - **Country** refers to: China